 If this didn't get to the bottom of the issue, check out other causes of hot water heater leaks.

-What To Do If Your Water Tank is Dirty?
+What To Do If You Have a Dirty Water Heater Tank?

 The process required to fix a dirty water heater tank depends on the type of "dirty" you are dealing with.
 If your tank has sediment or mineral buildup, all it needs is a good water heater tank flushing!

-However, if you have a corroded water tank on your hands, this is a much bigger issue that will require a part or system replacement.
+However, if you’re dealing with corrosion and a rusty water heater tank, this is a much bigger issue that will require a part or system replacement.
 You can reach out to a Remote Assist expert for a virtual diagnosis to see what the best option is for you.

 NOTE: This content is for informational purposes only, and HomeX and its affiliates disclaim all liability related to it.
 If you decide to perform any tasks based on this information, you assume all risks, including the risk of loss or damage to property or personal injury.